-The USDA Agricultural Marketing Resource Center defines food hubs as:
+The USDA Agricultural Marketing Resource Center defined food hubs as:

 “activities supporting the coordination of value chain activities along the value chain, including the aggregation, storage, processing, distribution, and marketing of locally/regionally produced food products.”

-The National Food Hub Collaboration, a partnership among USDA, the Wallace Center at Winrock International, National Good Food Network, National Association of Produce Market Managers, and Project for Public Spaces, is working to promote food hubs in the US.
+The National Food Hub Collaboration, including the Wallace Center, USDA Agricultural Marketing Service, National Good Food Network, Farm Credit Council, School Food Focus, Wholesome Wave Foundation, Center for Regional Food Systems at Michigan State University, and National Farm to School Network, is working to promote food hubs in the US.
 The Collaboration collects and analyzes the latest data, research and activities related to food hubs and works to ensure the success of existing and emerging food hubs in the United States.

 Many initiatives and resources listed elsewhere in this guide (including Assessment and Food Policy Council sections) provide examples of how spatial analysis and mapping can be used to better understand and support local and regional food systems.
 In some cases formal application of GIS (Geospatial Information Systems) technology is used.
 The Data section of this guide provides a list of other sources to draw from in conducting these types of analysis, including many social and environmental indicators.